A birds-eye view of a whale shark swimming in shallow water

 Bullhead sharks produce spiral- or corkscrew-shaped eggs.

-Emma Bernard, a fossil fish expert at the Museum, explains the reasons behind the unusual shape in the video below.
+Our fossil fish expert Emma Bernard explains the reasons for this unusual shape in the video below.

 Do sharks give birth to live young?

-There are more viviparous shark species - which bear live young - than sharks that lay eggs.
-But throughout Earth's oceans, viviparity occurs in a variety of forms.
+There are more viviparous shark species – those that bear live young – than sharks that lay eggs.
+But throughout Earth’s oceans, viviparity occurs in a variety of forms.

-Whale sharks (Rhincodon typus) are the largest species of shark.
-Although these animals produce eggs, they don't lay them.
-Instead, the young hatch while still in the female's body and are born as miniature adults.
+Whale sharks, Rhincodon typus, are the largest species of shark.
+Although these animals produce eggs, they don’t lay them.
+Instead, the young hatch while still inside the female’s body and are born as miniature adults.
 This is known as ovoviviparity.

-In 1996, a paper documented the case of a whale shark that was dubbed a 'megamamma'.
-The animal, which was harpooned off the coast of Taiwan, was found to be carrying around 300 embryos.
-Many of the sharks had already hatched from their egg cases, ready to be released into the ocean.
+In 1996, a paper documented the case of a whale shark that was dubbed a ‘megamamma’.
+The animal, which was harpooned off the coast of Taiwan, was carrying around 300 embryos.
+Many of the baby sharks had already hatched from their egg cases and were ready to be released into the ocean.

 A large number of hammerhead sharks

 In some species, the female will produce unfertilised eggs, which are eaten by embryos.
-This is known as oophagy ('egg eating') and occurs in species including the shortfin mako (Isurus oxyrinchus) and bigeye thresher sharks (Alopias superciliosus).
+This is known as oophagy, meaning ‘egg eating’, and occurs in species including the shortfin mako, Isurus oxyrinchus, and bigeye thresher sharks, Alopias superciliosus.

 Embryos of other sharks survive by feeding on their smaller siblings.
-This is called intrauterine cannibalism or sometimes as embryophagy ('embryo eating').
-This is known to occur in sand tiger sharks (Carcharias taurus).
+This is called intrauterine cannibalism or sometimes as embryophagy, meaning ‘embryo eating’.
+We see this in sand tiger sharks, Carcharias taurus, for example.

 A shortfin mako shark

-Placental viviparity occurs in some species of shark - once the yolk sac has been depleted, it attaches to the uterine wall, acting as a pseudoplacenta.
+Placental viviparity occurs in some species of shark.
+In these species, once the yolk sac has been depleted, it attaches to the uterine wall, acting as a pseudoplacenta.

 The young get their nutrition through this link.
-Hammerhead (family Sphyrnidae), blue (Prionace glauca) and lemon sharks (Negaprion brevirostris) all produce offspring in this mammal-like way.
+Hammerhead sharks, blue sharks and lemon sharks all produce offspring in this mammal-like way.